 Preparing Your School Search

 Finding your next school is a process that takes introspection, reflection and guidance from trusted advisors.
-To help you navigate your search, we’ve created a customized School Search Toolkit which contains a number of worksheets that provide you with a variety of questions that can help inform your decision-making.
+To help you navigate your independent school search, we’ve created a customized School Search Toolkit which contains a number of worksheets that provide you with a variety of questions that can help inform your decision-making.
 Using these tools may kickstart some self-reflection and give you a place to collect your thoughts.
 It’s important to remain open to the possibility of change in your school lists as you visit each campus and learn more about the opportunities that await.

 Below, you’ll find information and resources regarding the various steps of the application process.
 Get started today!

 If you have any questions or if you would like to have a conversation with an admission counselor, we're happy to help by email at email@example.com or by phone at 860-408-4200.

 - What kind of school is right for you?